-For each active share, a KID is available on the website www.bnpparibas-am.com.
+For each active share, a KIID is available which mentions, among others, the launch date, the Reference Currency and the historical performance.
+The KIIDs are available on the website www.bnpparibas-am.com.

 For each day of the week on which banks are open for business in Luxembourg (a "Valuation Day"), there is a corresponding NAV which is dated the same day.